bogosj/advent-of-code/README.md

-# aoc2019
+# advent-of-code

-Solutions to puzzles for https://adventofcode.com/2019
+Solutions to puzzles for https://adventofcode.com/